History of English cricket (1846–1863): Matches, venues and teams

 Three county clubs were founded in 1863.
 On 8 January, Yorkshire County Cricket Club was founded out of the Sheffield Match Fund Committee that had been established on 7 March 1861.
 This was an exact parallel with the formation of Sussex County Cricket Club from a similar fund (1836–1839).
-Yorkshire played their inaugural top-class match against Surrey at The Oval on 4, 5 & 6 June.
+Yorkshire played their inaugural match against Surrey at The Oval on 4, 5 & 6 June.
 It was a rain-affected draw, evenly balanced.
 Hampshire County Cricket Club was founded on 12 August.
 A number of previous county organisations including the famous Hambledon Club had existed in Hampshire for over a century, but none had survived indefinitely.
 On 15 December, Middlesex County Cricket Club was founded at a meeting in the London Tavern.

 Besides MCC, CUCC, OUCC and the new county clubs, other significant teams represented Manchester Cricket Club, Nottingham Cricket Club and Sheffield Cricket Club.
 There was an increase in northern matches with the three main town clubs regularly challenging each other.

 New grounds in the period included Bramall Lane, which superseded Hyde Park in Sheffield; Old Trafford in Manchester; and Fenner's in Cambridge.
 Elsewhere, Lord's remained the sport's feature venue and there was increasing usage of the Magdalen Ground in Oxford; Trent Bridge in Nottingham; and The Oval in south London.
-The first top-class match at The Oval was Surrey Club v MCC on 25 & 26 May 1846.
+The first important match at The Oval was Surrey Club v MCC on 25 & 26 May 1846.
 Only 194 runs were scored in the match with a top score of 13.
 William Hillyer took 14 wickets to help MCC win by 48 runs.
-Surrey County Cricket Club played its initial top-class match v Kent at The Oval on 25 & 26 June 1846, winning by 10 wickets.
+Surrey County Cricket Club played its first match against Kent at The Oval on 25 & 26 June 1846, winning by 10 wickets.